 Q. What was the most challenging part of the application process?

 For me, the most challenging part was putting words to paper.
 I struggled with how I could describe myself that showcases my achievements without sounding trite.
 So, I wrote and told myself that I wasn’t allowed to use the backspace button, because bad writing is better than no writing.
 Then, I walked away from it.
 Later, I came back, proofed my essay, and took it to my undergrad’s Center for Writing and Speaking for edits.

 Q. Now that you’re in grad school, what have you done to be successful?
 What do you think successful grad students have in common?

 Goals, communication, and patience.
 A PhD is a marathon—not a sprint.
-I set goals every day and think about how I will move my project forward that day, but I also have larger goals, such as project deadlines, taking on an undergrad, industry internships, etc. However, I recognize that setting and keeping goals will only propel me so far.
+I set goals every day and think about how I will move my project forward that day, but I also have larger goals, such as project deadlines, taking on an undergrad, in STEM, used to refer to the field of work that applies sci...
+More internships, etc. However, I recognize that setting and keeping goals will only propel me so far.
 In my opinion, communication and patience are also cornerstones of success.
 We seek to share our science effectively, but navigating difficult conversations with our peers and PIs is important too.
 Plus, having patience with others—and yourself—is key to healthy grad school habits and good lab dynamics.

 My undergraduate training was at a small women’s college where we didn’t even have research labs to join.
 I obtained research experience through external opportunities, but there was still some lab/group culture that others understood and that I felt like I missed.
 I wish I had known how to interact with PIs because I’ve found that this is wildly different than my experiences with professors in undergrad.